- Change affinity type of CoreDNS Pods to "RequiredDuringSchedulingIgnoredDuringExecution"

 - Multiple owners can now be added to one MetaKube project

 - Detailed events for the lifecycle of a node are shown in the dashboard

 - Every MetaKube cluster comes now with a web-terminal that is accessible from the MetaKube dashboard

 - Kubernetes version 1.12.5 is now available

-- The master service health indicators on the cluster details page now contains all services that are fully managed
+- The control plane service health indicators on the cluster details page now contains all services that are fully managed

 - Kubernetes versions 1.13.1 and 1.13.2 are now available